 c.
-Model Validation – Description of the approach used to validate model calculations within each model segment for the models used to determine the SR, including: how the models were evaluated for appropriateness and applicability; how the model results compare with actual historical experience; what, if any, risks are not included in the models; the extent to which the correlation of different risks is reflected in the margins; and any material limitations of the models.
+Model Validation – Description of the approach used to validate model calculations within each model segment for the models used to determine the DR and SR, including: how the models were evaluated for appropriateness and applicability; how the model results compare with actual historical experience; what, if any, risks are not included in the models; the extent to which the correlation of different risks is reflected in the margins; and any material limitations of the models.

 d.
-Projection Period – Disclosure of the length of projection period and comments addressing the conclusion that no material amount of business remains at the end of the projection period for the models used to determine the SR.
+Projection Period – Disclosure of the length of projection period and comments addressing the conclusion that no material amount of business remains at the end of the projection period for the models used to determine the DR and SR.

 e.
-Approximations, Simplifications, and Modeling Efficiency Techniques – A description of each approximation, simplification or modeling efficiency technique used in reserve or TAR calculations, and a statement that the required VM-21 Section 3.H demonstration is available upon request and shows that: 1) the use of each approximation, simplification, or modeling efficiency technique does not understate TAR by a material amount; and 2) the expected value of TAR is not less than the expected value of TAR calculated without using the approximation, simplification, or modeling efficiency technique.
+Approximations, Simplifications, and Modeling Efficiency Techniques – A description of each approximation, simplification or modeling efficiency technique used in VM-21 reserve, VM-22 reserve, or variable annuity TAR calculations, and a statement that the required VM-21 Section 3.H demonstration and/or VM-22 Section 3.J demonstration shows that: 1) the use of each approximation, simplification, or modeling efficiency technique does not understate variable annuity TAR or VM-22 reserve by a material amount; and 2) the expected value of variable annuity TAR/VM-22 reserve is not less than the expected value of variable annuity TAR/VM-22 reserve calculated without using the approximation, simplification, or modeling efficiency technique.

 f.
-Aggregate Impact of Approximations, Simplifications and Modeling Efficiency Techniques – Support that the aggregate impact of approximations and simplifications does not result in a material understatement of TAR for VM-21.
-This should include consideration of not just the magnitude of the sum of the individual impacts when considered in isolation, but also consideration of any potential interaction of approximations, simplifications, and modeling efficiency techniques.f.
-Model Cells – If a compressed liability model is used, as allowed by VM-21 Section 4.A.3, a statement that the assignment of contracts to model cells was not done in a manner that intentionally understates the resulting reserve.
+Aggregate Impact of Approximations, Simplifications and Modeling Efficiency Techniques – Support that the aggregate impact of approximations and simplifications does not result in a material understatement of TAR for VM-21 or reserves for VM-22.
+This should include consideration of not just the magnitude of the sum of the individual impacts when considered in isolation, but also consideration of any potential interaction of approximations, simplifications, and modeling efficiency techniques.

+g.
+Model Cells – If a compressed liability model is used, as allowed by VM-21 Section 4.A.3 or VM-22 Section 4.A.3, a statement that the assignment of contracts to model cells was not done in a manner that intentionally understates the resulting reserve.
 Also, upon request by the domiciliary commissioner, include information to permit the audit of any subgroup of contracts to ensure that the reserve amount calculated using a seriatim (contract-by-contract) liability model produces a reserve amount not materially higher than the reserve amount calculated using the compressed liability model.

-g.
-Scenario Reserve Method – Identification of the method used to determine the scenario reserve, either (1) the method described in VM-21 Section 4.B.2 and VM-21 Section 4.B.3; or (2) the direct iteration method described in VM-21 Section 4.B.4.
+h.
+Scenario Reserve Method – Identification of the method used to determine the scenario reserve, either (1) the method described in Section 4.B.2 and Section 4.B.3 of VM-21 or VM-22; or (2) the direct iteration method described in VM-21 Section 4.B.4 or VM-22 Section 4.B.1.b.

-3. Liability Assumptions and Margins – A listing of the assumptions and margins used in the projections to determine the SR, including a discussion of the source(s) and the rationale for each assumption:
+3. Liability Assumptions and Margins – A listing of the assumptions and margins used in the projections to determine the DR and SR, including a discussion of the source(s) and the rationale for each assumption:

 a.
 Premiums and Subsequent Deposits – Description of premiums and subsequent deposits.

 b.
-Interest Crediting Strategy – Description of the interest crediting strategy.
+Commissions – Description of commissions, including any commission chargebacks.

 c.
-Commissions – Description of commissions, including any commission chargebacks.

-d.
 Expenses Other than Commissions – Description and listing of insurance company expenses other than commissions, such as overhead, including:

 i.
-Method used to allocate expenses to the contracts included in a principle-based valuation under VM-21 and a statement confirming that expenses have been fully allocated in accordance with VM-21, Section 12.D.1.h.
+Method used to allocate expenses to the contracts included in a principle-based valuation under VM-21 and VM-22 and a statement confirming that expenses have been fully allocated in accordance with VM-21, Section 12.D.1.h or VM-22 Section 12.D.1.h, as applicable.

 ii.
 Method used to apply the allocated expenses to model segments or sub-segments within the cash-flow model.